Frequently Asked Questions

 All our payments are collected via the leading and secure payment gateway Stripe

-You can make payment using all major credit and debit cards, as well as supported bank transfer methods.
+You can make payment using all major credit and debit cards, as well as supported bank transfer methods and special payment methods such as Link and Klarna.
 As a UK based company, all payments are charged in GBP.

 Yes; with our billing portal you can change or cancel your account plan at any time.
 If you cancel your plan, you'll automatically be downgraded to our free plan immediately.
 But don't worry, you can upgrade your account again at any time.
 Please note that due to the nature of our service, we're not able to offer any refunds for cancelled plans.